mindsparkist/ITIL-Notes/README.md

 * **Proactive Approach:**  Problem management enables a proactive approach to IT service management, focusing on preventing problems rather than just reacting to incidents.

 **In essence, problem tickets are like detective work in ServiceNow.
 They help diagnose the root cause of IT troubles and prevent future headaches!**

+Parent and child tickets in ServiceNow establish a hierarchical relationship between incident reports.
+This helps track complex issues with multiple interrelated parts.

+Here's how it works:

+* **Parent Ticket:** This is the main incident record representing the overarching issue.
+It typically captures the high-level problem affecting multiple users or services.
+* **Child Ticket:** These are individual incident reports that detail specific aspects or symptoms related to the parent issue.
+Each child ticket focuses on a smaller piece of the puzzle contributing to the bigger problem.

+**Benefits of Parent-Child Relationships:**

+* **Improved Organization:**  Breaking down a complex issue into smaller, more manageable parts makes troubleshooting and resolution easier.
+* **Centralized View:**  The parent ticket provides a central location for all related information, offering a complete picture of the overall problem.
+* **Streamlined Communication:**  Updates made on the parent ticket automatically cascade down to child tickets, improving communication and information flow.
+* **Efficient Resolution:**  By resolving child tickets contributing to the parent issue, technicians can effectively address the root cause and close the parent ticket.

+**Here's an Example:**

+Imagine a network outage affecting multiple departments (parent ticket).
+Each department experiencing issues might have a separate child ticket detailing specific symptoms like "no internet access" or "slow email performance."
+Resolving these child tickets (fixing network issues) would ultimately resolve the parent ticket (network outage).

+**How to Create Parent-Child Tickets:**

+* You can designate an existing incident as a parent by marking the "Is Child" checkbox and selecting the relevant parent incident number.
+*  Alternatively, when creating a new incident, you can specify the parent ticket during the creation process.

+**Overall, parent-child ticketing in ServiceNow helps organize complex issues, streamline workflows, and expedite resolution.**